Tips on how to get a divorce if Christmas was the final straw

 Listen to this episode of The Divorce Podcast to learn more about the variety of couples counselling out there:

 However, to change criticism and contempt, it’s much harder and requires individual counselling for the person who engages in them.
-If you need help with counselling, you can find out more here.

-Prepare before you tell your partner its over
+Prepare before you tell your partner it's over

 This is an important conversation and may set the tone for the type of divorce you will have.
 Plan it and prepare for it.
 Make time when the kids aren’t around (create the situation if necessary) and when you won’t be interrupted or distracted.
-This is the conversation to tell your partner clearly you have reached the end of the line.
+This is the conversation to tell your partner clearly that you have reached the end of the line.
 Convey one message and one message only.
-‘It’s over, I’m sorry this is so hurtful, but I’m decided, and I won’t change my mind’.
+‘It’s over, I’m sorry this is so hurtful, but I’ve decided, and I won’t change my mind’.

 It’s best not to defend yourself against criticism levelled or rise to any bait.
 This is the time for maximum self-control.
 Make it clear you hope to discuss things and make amicable arrangements with everybody’s best interests at heart, but that now is not the time.
 If you need help with this conversation speak to one of our Divorce Specialists by clicking the button below: